andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 * People _still_ don't get DDD
 * But it's _still_ the best way to solve complex problems in software
 * and the best way that we know of to get teams around codebases
-* Whether you're doing microservices, or a -modular monolith- (Microliths instead?)
+* Whether you're doing microservices, a -modular monolith-, or nanoservices
 * And worst of all, it gets harder the bigger the problem you're trying to solve (TODO - explain why the scale is a challenge)

 ---

 ## Our Story

-Our project together (and some other bits before and after)
+We're going to tshare the story of our most recent project together (and some other bits before and after)

 We have first hand experience of seeing what failed DDD looks like on a very large scale.
 We have seen in detail how pseudo-DDD is the near enemy[1] or real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more effort.